PostHog/meta/requests-for-comments/2023-10-31-onboarding-emails.md

 ### Product analytics onboarding flow
 **Campaign in Customer.io:** Product Analytics onboarding

-This campaign triggers when a user enters the `Subscribers to Session Replays` segment, provided they also have a valid email address.
+This campaign triggers when a user enters the `Subscribers to Product Analytics` segment, provided they also have a valid email address.

 1. Wait 1 day, and until a weekday between 9AM and 12PM in the users' time zone (UTC fallback)
+2. Check if user is in the `Subscribers to Group Analytics` segment
+    1. If `Yes`, send Product Onboarding Email
-2. Product Analytics Onboarding email
+    2. If `No`, send Product Onboarding + Groups Upsell email
 3. Add `productanalytics_onboarding_complete: true` to user.

 ### Session replay onboarding flow